 - 23. Radix-16 SRT Division: Algorithm and Implementations (Assigned to: TBD) [Intel's] New Radix-16 Divider - 24.
-A Survey of the Applications of Reciprocation and Square-Rooting (N/A) - 25.
-Combinational Circuits for Fast Approximate Reciprocation (Assigned to: TBD)

-P.-M. Seidel, "High-Speed Redundant Reciprocal Approximation," Integration, The VLSI Journal, Vol. 28, No. 1, pp. 1-12, September 1999. - 26.
-On-the-Fly Conversion of Redundant Quotients into Nonredundant Form (N/A) - 27.
-Practical Hardware Implementation of Montgomery Modular Multiplication (N/A) - 27a.
-Convergence Division with Faster-than-Quadratic Convergence (Assigned: TBD)

-I. Kong and E. E. Swartzlander, "A Goldschmidt Division Method with Faster than Quadratic Convergence," IEEE Trans.
+A Survey of the Applications of Reciprocation and Square-Rooting (Assigned to: TBD) - 25.
+Combinational Circuits for Fast Approximate Reciprocation (Assigned to: TBD) - P.-M. Seidel, "High-Speed Redundant Reciprocal Approximation," Integration, The VLSI Journal, Vol. 28, No. 1, pp. 1-12, September 1999. - 26.
+On-the-Fly Conversion of Redundant Quotients into Nonredundant Form (Assigned to: TBD) - 27.
+Practical Hardware Implementation of Montgomery Modular Multiplication (Assigned to: TBD) - 27a.
+Convergence Division with Faster-than-Quadratic Convergence (Assigned: TBD) - I. Kong and E. E. Swartzlander, "A Goldschmidt Division Method with Faster than Quadratic Convergence," IEEE Trans.
 VLSI Systems, Vol. 19, No. 4, pp. 696-700, April 2011.